integreat-io/map-transform/README.md

 the data will not be set in the resulting object, neither with default value nor `undefined`.

+Filters, transforms, and mappings are applied in the following order:
+- pathFrom (alias: path)
+- filterFrom
+- transformFrom
+- mapping
+  - path
+  - transform
+  - pathTo (the prop)
+- transformTo (alias: transform)
+- filterTo (alias: filter)
+- pathTo

+When reverse mapping, the order is the exact opposite, but keep in mind that transform pipelines will use the `.rev()` functions instead, and everything except the mapping may have a reverse version, e.g. `filterToRev`.

 ### Running the tests

 The tests can be run with `npm test`.